YXLZJ/fsynth-artifact/README.md

 ##### Build your own "interpreter" as oracle validation tool

 All validation tools in this experimentare compiled automatically once you build the docker image.
-However if you want make epsilonRepair works in more formats, you have to build oracle validation tools by you own.
+However if you want make ϵREPAIR works in more formats, you have to build oracle validation tools by you own.
 Don't be panic, here is how you should do:

 You can repair files whose structure follows regular expression-defined grammar.
 Using the regex library and the template provided below, you can create a custom validation tool.
 This python script reads the content of a file and checks it against a given regular expression pattern.
 It returns 0 if the content fully matches the pattern, -1 for partial matches, and 1 if the content does not match at all.